jetyue04/Power_Outages_Impact/README.md

 # Assessment of Missingness

 ### NMAR Analysis
 As per our analysis of the columns in this dataset, we observed that the column CAUSE.CATEGORY.DETAILS is potentially displaying NMAR.
 There are several inconsistencies in the data entry for this column, which make it appear as though it was manually entered by the researchers.
-For example, there are several variations of CAUSE.CATEGORY.DETAILS containing 'wind' such as:
+For example, there are several variations of CAUSE.CATEGORY.DETAILS containing similar words such as:
 - 'heavy wind', 'wind storm', 'wind', 'wind/rain'
 - 'snow/ice ', 'snow/ice storm'

 which are variations of the same cause category.

 Another example would be errors in the spacing of entries.
 For example, 'Hydro' and ' Hydro' are both unique entries in the column even though it is essentially the same cause category.

 Here is a list of the variables found in CAUSE.CATEGORY.DETAIL: